BelmY/wikiSDoR/Common-problems-and-their-solutions.md

 ## I'm getting a totally black waterfall diagram

-Most likely you have *ncat* on your system, and on some reason your RTL-SDR or other I/Q input source failed and exited.
+Xou have *ncat* on your system, and on some reason your RTL-SDR or other I/Q input source failed and the corresponding process exited.
 You will see something like:

     No supported devices found.